JohnTelford/mkdocs/docs/workstations.md

 Windows is one of hackers prime data hunting grounds, even with frequent security updates.
 Windows systems are everywhere and stores or has access to vast amounts of data.
 There are Windows installations that do not keep Windows updated.
 One reason may be issues with updates.
 Microsoft Windows update problem 2022 are recent examples.

-The reliability, robustness, security, and supportability of Microsoft systems varies from low to high, depending on the knowledge and skills of vendors, builders and maintainers.
+The reliability, robustness, security, and supportability of Microsoft systems varies from high to low, depending on the knowledge and skills of vendors, builders and maintainers.
 The combinations and permutations of vendor hardware platforms, software applications, and peripheral vendors and device support, may be contributing to Microsoft Windows update problems.

 There are computer repair services that are equipped to diagnosed and repaired Windows systems, but not to the extent of Apple Stores.

 ---

 > Workstations from these vendors are being used to develop web sited.
 Some are better than others.

->
-> Building web sites with purchased and bare metal built Linux systems and bare metal built Microsoft systems.
-I use apple products for exploring Internet technologies and creating web sites.
+> I use apple products for exploring Internet technologies and creating web sites.
+It seems simpler, more reliable, secure, and supportable than building web sites with purchased or bare metal built Linux or Microsoft systems.